Union Academy Magnet School

 Instruction for Struggling Readers:

 Union Academy serves students at all levels of academic readiness.
 This means that we must have safety nets in place for those students who demonstrate below-standard proficiency in language skills.
 These students, identified by our yearly state assessment test, take an intensive reading class daily.
-Students who are placed in this course are those who scored at a Level 1 or 2 on the reading portion of the Florida Comprehensive Assessment Test.
-(FCAT) These students are placed in the Intensive Reading class, in addition to the regularly scheduled Language A class.
+Students who are placed in this course are those who scored at a Level 1 or 2 on the reading portion of the Florida Standards Assessments (FSA.)
+These students are placed in the Intensive Reading class, in addition to the regularly scheduled Language and Literature class.
 These classes are designed to increase the student’s specific reading needs – decoding skills, fluency, and/or comprehension of text – in order to achieve higher levels of success.
-Fast ForWord, Compass Learning Odyssey, FCAT Explorer, and FOCUS programs are used in this course.
-The aims of this class are to accelerate the growth in reading beyond one to two years in a school year.
+Achieve 3000/Teen Biz articles and teaching strategies are used in these classes.
+The aims of these classes are to accelerate the growth in reading beyond one to two years in a school year.

 In order to improve teaching and enhance learning, a variety of assessment tools will be used.
 Teachers will use rubrics and formative and summative assessments as outlined in MYP: From principles into practice.
-Teachers will also utilize data from district-level assessments, such as Discovery Baseline Testing, on a quarterly basis in addition to the Florida Comprehensive Assessment Test to monitor the progress and development of reading skills.
+Teachers will also utilize data from district-level assessments, such as STAR Testing, on a quarterly basis in addition to the Florida Standards Assessments to monitor the progress and development of reading skills.
 District-wide writing assessment and portfolio are reviewed three times yearly, at all grade levels.

 Teachers will use a wide variety of summative assessments that will measure students’ overall performance on a particular unit of study.
 These will include essays, digital projects, labs, discussions, tests, projects, oral examinations, and other writing assignments.
 The summative assessments in each subject area will be modeled after the summative assessments required by the IB for the Middle Years Program in year five of the program.
 Because we offer only the first three years of the program, our assessments, the objectives they assess, and the criteria we use to determine performance are modified from year five.

-Both students and parents will regularly receive feedback on student progress with regard to student behavior, performance related to MYP criteria, MYP Areas of Interaction, the district grading system, and performance on state exams through weekly progress reports, Homeconnect, STAR, interim reports, quarterly report cards, and daily access to Pinnacle and Global Scholar (district parent portal).
+Both students and parents will regularly receive feedback on student progress with regard to student behavior, performance related to MYP criteria, the district grading system, and performance on state exams through weekly progress reports, STAR, interim reports, quarterly report cards, and daily access to Pinnacle and Global Scholar (district parent portal).

 Teaching and Planning